What is a Hosted PBX Phone System?

 - Requires electricity.
 Traditional phone lines don’t necessarily depend on a power supply to operate.
 But you will need electricity for your hosted PBX system to work.
 This means that if the power goes out, your phone line will go down as well.

-Which Features Can be Added with a Hosted Phone System?
+Which Features Can be Added with a Hosted VOIP PBX Phone System?

 Hosted PBX systems are appealing because of the wide variety of digital communication features they offer.
 These features can be inexpensively added to your subscription plan.
 Plus, they help streamline and manage your business communications more efficiently.
 When considering hosted PBX systems for your company, these are the top digital features to consider adding: